likhith1542/VTOPM/README.md

 Updated Vtop

-GPA,Exam Schedule,Academic calendar and many more....... will come soon Found any bugs, report them Here
+GPA,Exam Schedule,Academic calendar and many more....... will come soon

+Found any bugs, report them https://t.me/vtopm

 This website is not possible without VITASk team.

 ____.___Thank you VITASK team____.___